testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 One repository can contain one or several products, each in its own directory.
 Below is the expected structure for a security statement project:
 ```
-repository-name
+repository
 ├── .venv
-└── product-name
+└── product
     ├── __init__.py
     └── statement.py
 ```
-Above, `repository-name` refers to a repository in GitHub.
-Inside this repository is a folder or folders named after products, which contain the actual statement file (`statement.py`).
+Above, `repository` refers to a repository in GitHub.
+Inside this repository is a folder or folders named after products (here just `product`), which contain the actual statement file (`statement.py`).
 The `.venv` folder is the Python virtual environment for the project, into which Toolsaf is installed with the _pip_-tool.

 Note that security statements should not be placed inside the Toolsaf directory.